ANU Research School of Physics

 The lab facilities are enclosed in a transparent three-storey timber mullioned glass shell giving visual prominence to the research conducted inside and, importantly, offering researchers views to other parts of the school and landscape beyond.
 Generous skylights illuminate the atrium’s open staircases and interaction terraces that link labs to workspaces, bringing further animation and delight to the interior.

+Privacy and openness are balanced throughout the building as the glass invites people to look in and understand even if they can’t touch.
 According to ANU’s Research School of Physics Director Professor Tim Senden, the design brings people close to an extremely active and potentially hazardous space but does that safely without locking things away behind walls.
-The environment invites discoveries and engaging collaborations and is a place to communicate new understanding,” says Tim.
+The environment invites discoveries and engaging collaborations and is a place to communicate new understanding,” says Director of the Research School of Physics, Professor Tim Senden.

-By co-locating the laboratories with semi-open neighbourhood workspaces, the school welcomes a shift toward better knowledge-sharing between research tribes’.
+With the co-location of the laboratories with semi-open neighbourhood workspaces, the school welcomes a shift toward better knowledge-sharing between research tribes’.
 Social areas support life beyond the secure laboratory and workspace zones, encouraging impromptu interactions between the physics research cohort, students, and visitors.
-New for the school, a 250-seat auditorium is designed for performative science and public outreach.
-This auditorium and all meeting spaces above command views out over Lake Burley Griffin.

 While looking to the future, ANU acknowledges the history and landscape of Canberra as it establishes new sightlines across Lake Burley Griffin and a new identity and address on the ANU Campus.
+A lightweight veil of sun shading enhances the thermally insulated and sealed perimeter curtainwall system.
+Gravitational wave patterns pay homage to discoveries made by physicists while creating a dynamic façade for fast-moving traffic to experience from Parkes Way.

 Client